Graduate Certificate of Public Policy (GCertPubPolicy)

 Overview

-The Graduate Certificate of Public Policy is designed for those who work in, or aspire to have a career in, policy, whether it is in government, intergovernmental organisations, industry or not-for-profit sector.
+The Graduate Certificate in Public Policy is designed for those who work in, or aspire to have a career in, policy, whether it is in government, intergovernmental organisations, industry or not-for-profit sector.

 The program adopts a multidisciplinary approach in the development of the student’s knowledge and skills in public policy.
 It brings together current public policy theory and debates with practical policy analysis skill development relevant for the 21st Century.

-The Graduate Certificate of Public Policy is an AQF Level 8 qualification with a standard full-time duration of 0.5 year.
+The Graduate Certificate in Public Policy is an AQF Level 8 qualification with a standard full-time duration of 0.5 year.

 Conditions